 I have not seen Son of Saul, and I will not see it.
 As a general rule I do not see Holocaust movies, even though I have been a working film critic for 37 years.
 It is not because they do not affect me but because they do—and I do not trust the way they affect me.
 I did see Schindler’s List, and I wept at its conclusion, when Steven Spielberg has the Schindler survivors walk toward the camera as the film’s black-and-white blooms suddenly into color.
 But what was I weeping at?

-And the act of converting the Shoah into a story is itself a violation of its meaning, its force, and its evil.
-The imposition of a plot makes the inexplicably and unimaginably awful falsely explicable and, since it is at the same time literally being made imaginable, not quite so awful.
+The very act of converting the Shoah into a story on film is a violation of its meaning, its force, and its evil.